-1. Teach as a teaching assistant for at least one academic year (carrying at least the minimum course load to maintain the assistantship) and the successful completion of ENG 675.
-Teaching assistants', will be mentored and observed in both the Writing Center and in teaching assistants' classroom.
-In addition students will be expected to observe others as they tutor and teach.
-Students will be expected to participate in the annual conference English Graduates for Academic Development and encouraged to submit and present papers for presentation in regional and national conferences.
-Students will be expected to attend meetings of Junto (the graduate student organization for professional development), held once a month during regular semesters.
-Students will also be expected to be advised and to maintain contact with the Graduate Director of English Studies periodically to make sure you are on track to complete your degree.
+- 1. Serve as a Graduate Teaching Assistant (GAT) or a Graduate Research Assistant (GAR) for at least one academic year.
+GATs (will carry at least the minimum course load to maintain the assistantship and must successfully complete ENG 675.
+GATs will be mentored and observed in both the Writing Center and in teaching assistants' classrooms.
+In addition, students will be expected to observe others as they tutor and teach.
+Students will be encouraged to participate in the Spanish and English Graduates for Academic Development organization and to submit papers for presentation in regional and national conferences.
+Students will also be expected to maintain contact with the Doctoral Coordinator for English periodically to make sure they are on track to complete their degree; or, - 2.
+Without the one-year teaching assistantship and ENG 675, students are required to take no fewer than four classes each academic year for two years, and must do so by enrolling in both the fall and spring semesters as well as at least one summer session.
+At least one of those courses must focus on pedagogy.